TRIHALOMETHANES (THMs) – HEALTH RISKS & REMOVAL

 While the term “chloramine” is commonly used, the actual compound used is monochloramine.
 Monochloramine is a different chemical from dichloramine and trichloramine, which are chloramines formed by other complex chemical reactions.
 Dichloramine and trichloramine are sometimes found in and around indoor swimming pools and can cause skin, eye and respiratory problems.
 It often is formed when chlorine in the pool reacts with ammonia released from human bodies’ perspiration and other organic matter.

-Drinking water research indicates that certain DBPs have the potential to be harmful.
+Drinking water research indicates that certain (Disinfection By-products) DBPs have the potential to be harmful.
 Some research indicates that certain byproducts are linked to increases in cancer incidence, including bladder cancer.
 Some research indicates that certain DBPs can be linked to liver, kidney, central nervous system problems and reproductive effects.
 Other research indicates that certain DBPs can be linked to anemia.
 Scientists from many organizations have conducted research on the effects of DBPs.
 In some cases, research results are contradictory; some studies show links to adverse health effects and others do not.
 Regulatory documents describe the uncertainties in DBP risk assessments.

 It is the job of regulators to weigh the public health benefits of disinfection against the risks of the potentially harmful DBPs.
 EPA sets limits for certain DBPs that are linked to the health effects previously described.

-HOW TO REMOVE TRIHALOMETHANES FROM WATER
+REMOVAL OF TRIHALOMETHANES FROM WATER

 Exposure to THMs may occur from drinking tap water containing the chemical compounds as well as showering, bathing and other water use activities contributing to an individual’s total exposure.
 For example, THMs can evaporate from the tap and be inhaled during showering, or they can be absorbed through the skin during bathing.
 To remove THMs from your water supply in your home or business, the installation of a tank of activated carbon is the most effective and practical approach.
 The carbon is able to essentially trap the THMs until reaching maximum absorption.
 The carbon media inside the tank should be exchanged at regular intervals established by you and your water treatment professional.